pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

 )
 ```

-The panel on the right shows the posterior group level posterior of the slope and intercept parameters in black.
-This particular visualisation is a little unclear however, so we can just plot the marginal distribution below to see how much belief we have in the slope being less than zero.
+The panel on the right shows the posterior group level posterior of the slope and intercept parameters as a contour plot.
+We can also just plot the marginal distribution below to see how much belief we have in the slope being less than zero.

 ```{code-cell} ipython3
 :tags: [hide-input]